German Völkisch Freedom Party

-The German Völkisch Freedom Party (Deutschvölkische Freiheitspartei, or DVFP) was an early right wing and anti-Semitic political party of Weimar Germany that took its name from the Völkisch movement, a populist movement focused on folklore and the German Volk.

-The DVFP was founded on 16 December 1922, when Wilhelm Henning, Reinhold Wulle and Albrecht von Graefe broke from the German National People's Party (DNVP).
-Leading right-wing figures such as Ernst Graf zu Reventlow, Artur Dinter and Theodor Fritsch joined the party on its foundation.
+The German Völkisch Freedom Party (Deutschvölkische Freiheitspartei, or DVFP) was an early far-right political party of Weimar Germany that took its name from the Völkisch movement, a right-wing populist and antisemitic movement focused on folklore and the German Volk.
+Anti-communist, its criticism of capitalism reflected economic antisemitism rather than socialism.
+The DVFP was founded on 16 December 1922, when Wilhelm Henning, Reinhold Wulle, and Albrecht von Graefe broke from the German National People's Party (DNVP).
+Leading right-wing figures, such as Ernst Graf zu Reventlow, Artur Dinter, and Theodor Fritsch, joined the party on its foundation.

 Many members of the Deutschvölkischer Schutz- und Trutzbund joined the DVFP after the former was banned.
 After the Nazi Party was banned in the wake of the Beer Hall Putsch, the DVFP entered into an electoral alliance with many Nazis to form the National Socialist Freedom Movement in early 1924, a move endorsed by Erich Ludendorff and encouraged by Graefe, who hoped to gain control of the far right as a whole.
-However this alliance was not a success, plans for a full merger fell through in August 1924 and Graefe and Wulle re-formed the DVFP, now named the German Völkisch Freedom Movement, as a rival to the Nazi Party in February 1925.
+This alliance was not a success, plans for a full merger fell through in August 1924, and Graefe and Wulle re-formed the DVFP, now named the German Völkisch Freedom Movement, as a rival to the Nazi Party in February 1925.
+The revived party was banned along with other non-Nazi parties in 1933.

+Ideology

+The DVFP positioned itself with the NSDAP, recognized by historians as being in the extreme right of the Weimar party spectrum: the republic was to be overthrown in favor of a "völkisch dictatorship", the Reichstag was to be replaced by a professional parliament of the estates.
+Socialist attempts were to be prevented by exceptional courts and the Treaty of Versailles was to be annulled.
+The party blamed Jews and "Jewish Marxism" for Germany’s economic problems.
+Unlike the NSDAP, the DVFP urged for a return to aristocratic conservatism of the old system - for the restoration of the pre-war system without any changes or reforms.
+In contrast to the early days of the NSDAP, the DVFP, which had emerged from the conservative DNVP, initially relied on elections despite the rejection of parliamentarians, but also took part in coup attempts in the course of the process.

+Antisemitism was a central component of the DVFP ideology.
+It was evident in many different places in the program: Jews were to be expropriated and their emancipation was reversed.
+The party blamed "Jewish Marxism" for the economic problems in Germany.
+In contrast to the DNVP, from which it had split, the DVFP gave itself a so-called "Aryan paragraph".
+With these provisions and the demands for the regulation of speculative capital, which was largely equated with Jewish interests, and for the preference of medium-sized companies over corporations, the party placed itself in the tradition of the anti-Semitic parties of the imperial era.